Nick Candy: Other ventures

 In October 2018, it was reported that Nick Candy refinanced his penthouse at One Hyde Park with an £80 million mortgage from Credit Suisse in order to pursue rental opportunities.
 The property was reportedly valued in 2018 at £160 million.

 In April 2021, Bloomberg reported that Candy had placed his penthouse on the market for £175 million.
 In August 2020, Candy also announced that his yacht, the Eleven Eleven, was up for sale for €59.5 million.

 On 9 March 2022, Candy, a boyhood fan, confirmed he was planning a consortium bid to take over Chelsea Football Club after owner Roman Abramovich put the club up for sale following Russia's invasion of Ukraine.
 The sale process was halted the following day after Abramovich's assets, including the club, were frozen to stop him making money from Chelsea, but the UK government was open to considering a variation to its sanctions licence to allow a sale so long as Abramovich received no funds.
 On 25 March 2022, The Athletic reported that Candy's bid to acquire Chelsea had failed, despite support from South Korean firms Hana Financial and C&P Sports Group.

 In 2023 Dubai World Trade Centre (DWTC) and Nick Candy's Candy Capital announced that they had formed a partnership to develop a “super-prime” real estate development in Dubai.

 Lawsuit

 In 2016 and 2017, Nick and Christian Candy were involved in high-profile litigation in the High Court in London.
 Mark Holyoake claimed in the High Court action that the Candy Brothers had used threats against him and his family to extort total repayments of £37m against a £12m loan.
-Nick and Christian Candy were cleared of extortion.
-Mr Justice Nugee said he had found none of Mr Holyoake's claims to be true, and that there "had been no undue duress, influence, intimidation or unlawful interference with economic interests."
+The Candys were cleared of extortion.
+Mr Justice Nugee said he had found that none of Holyoake's claims to be true, and that there "had been no undue duress, influence, intimidation or unlawful interference with economic interests."

-In June 2018, following another application by Mr. Holyoake, the Court of Appeal rejected Mark Holyoake's bid challenging the high court ruling in December 2017.
-Lord Justice David Richards concluded that Mr Holyoake's arguments had "no real prospect of success", meaning Mr Justice Nugee's original decision in 2017 was affirmed.
+In June 2018, following another application by Holyoake, the Court of Appeal rejected his bid challenging the high court ruling in December 2017.
+Lord Justice Richards concluded that Holyoake's arguments had "no real prospect of success", meaning Mr Justice Nugee's original decision in 2017 was affirmed.